-When there is a placebo benefit, it tends to be in terms of subjective symptoms rather than a change in underlying disease processes.
-Pain is the most common type of symptom that responds to placebo.
-It’s not that pain isn’t real, but the way it’s experienced depends on how pain signals are sent up to the brain, and what the brain then does with them.
+When placebos do have a benefit, it tends to be in terms of subjective symptoms rather than a change in underlying disease processes.
+Pain is the most common type of symptom that responds to placebos.
+It’s not that pain isn’t real, but the way it’s experienced depends on how pain signals are managed in the brain.

-For people with cancer, a placebo isn’t going to change the disease process and certainly isn’t going to cure their cancer, but it may help lessen side effects like fatigue and nausea from cancer treatment.
+For people with cancer, a placebo isn’t going to change the disease process and certainly isn’t going to cure their cancer.
+However, it may help lessen side effects like fatigue and nausea from cancer treatment.

 Placebo can also help with stress-related insomnia.
 An interesting study cited by Wikipedia found that people believed that they were sleeping better while taking a placebo, but objectively, there was actually no change in their sleep.